boniolp/MSAD/README.md

 |SMD (Server Machine Dataset)| is a 5-week-long dataset collected from a large Internet company.
 This dataset contains 3 groups of entities from 28 different machines.|
 |SVDB| includes 78 half-hour ECG recordings chosen to supplement the examples of  supraventricular arrhythmias in the MIT-BIH Arrhythmia Database.|

-You may find more details (and the references) in our [paper](https://www.paparrizos.org/papers/PaparrizosVLDB22a.pdf).
+You may find more details (and the references) in the TSB-UAD benchmark [paper](https://www.paparrizos.org/papers/PaparrizosVLDB22a.pdf).

-## Anomaly Detectors
+### Anomaly Detectors

 We use 12 anomaly detection methods proposed for univariate time series. the following table lists and describes the methods considered: